Purchase Options: Problems Unique to Real Estate

 2. Identify legal issues and apply legal reasoning and analysis to determine in a logical and structured manner the problems associated with utilizing options in real estate transactions.

-3. Communicate the legal reasoning and analysis regarding the problems associated with using options in real estate transactions.
+3. Explain the legal reasoning and analysis regarding the problems associated with using options in real estate transactions.

 4. Demonstrate a proficiency in reading critically materials related to problems associated with using options in real estate transactions.